SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

    elaboration.
 This generates non-generic HDL code.
 The methods described here do not use VHDL generics or Verilog parameters.

-   See also :ref:`BlackBoxes <BlackBox>` for more information around support for that mechanism.
+   See also :ref:`Blackbox <blackbox>` for more information around support for that mechanism.